⚖️ Understanding The Law the Right Way | Terry Stops Explained — Pat-Downs and Legal Limits (Chapter Five)

 It allows an officer to:

-Temporarily detain a person
+• Temporarily detain a person

-Based on reasonable suspicion
+• Based on reasonable suspicion

-To investigate possible criminal activity
+• To investigate possible criminal activity

 The justification is narrow.

-The purpose is safety and investigation—not punishment.
+The purpose is safety and investigation — not punishment.

-A Terry stop is meant to be:
+A Terry stop must be:

-Brief
+• Brief

-Focused
+• Focused

-Limited in scope
+• Limited in scope

-Anything beyond that requires more legal authority.
+Anything beyond that requires greater legal authority.

-The Legal Foundation of a Terry Stop.
+The Legal Foundation of a Terry Stop

 A Terry stop must begin with reasonable suspicion.